Achintha444/api_authenticator_sdk/README.md

 2. You need to subscribe to the "Google Play Integrity API" from your Google cloud project, you can do this from Enabled API's & Services in your Google cloud project.
 3. After that you need to create a new service account in the google project.
 You can create a Service Account for yourself with the following scopes.

     1. Go to IAM& Admin -> Service Accounts
     2. Click Create Service Account.
     3. Fill the name and click create and continue.
     4. You need to grant your service account the roles of Service Account User and Service Usage Consumer.
     5. Click continue and then Done
     6. You can see the service account added without keys, click : Actions -> Manage Keys for the service account.
     7. Click Add key and Select JSON.
-8. Save the JSON in secure place (You need this for Android Attestation Credentials for application metadata)
+    8. Save the JSON in secure place (We need this for Android Attestation Credentials for application metadata)

 4. After that, Update Application Advanced properties.
 The application you created requires 2 properties to perform android attestation.

     1. Android package name
     2. androidAttestationServiceCredentials
        The JSON secret of Service Account downloaded.
 Note that this attribute is defined as a JSON object hence use the JSON key as it is.

 5. Now you can call the "Google Play Integrity API" from your application and pass the integrity token that you will get from the API result to the integrityToken value of the AuthenticationCoreConfig